zuoxinian/zuoxinian.github.io/_teaching/2018-summer-teaching-3.md

 location: "OHBM Conference Center"
 ---

-This is a series of education course I teach during [OHBM](https://www.humanbrainmapping.org) conferences (2018 - present).
+This is a series of education courses I taught during [OHBM](https://www.humanbrainmapping.org) conferences (2018 - present).

 An overview
 ======